Strasburg Rail Road Photo Shoot in Amish Country, Lancaster County

 ASOS Faux Fur Stole; Symphony + Note Coat/Dress; Jeffrey Campbell Siren Pointy Bootie

-Bestie and I converged on Lancaster back in July to the Wheatland Mansion for a day of photo op shenanigans.
+My Bestie and I converged on Lancaster in July to the Wheatland Mansion for a day of photo-op shenanigans.
 This photo shoot, just me at the Strasburg Rail Road, one of the twenty-five short-line rails in Pennsylvania.

 Strasburg Rail Road Photo Shoot

 When I call on medical offices for my job, I see pockets of the Amish in their buggies or on bikes.
 I secretly harbor a fascination and want an understanding of their lifestyle.
-And the chance to see an interesting historical steam engine trains amidst the 2,500 acres of breathtaking picturesque Lancaster County farmland is also inviting.
+The chance to see an interesting historical steam engine train amidst the 2,500 acres of breathtaking picturesque Lancaster County farmland is also inviting.

 Strasburg Rail Road; Symphony + Note Coat/Dress; ASOS Faux Fur Stole; Jeffrey Campbell Python Inspired Booties